-RDS supports two access modes, standard mode and safe connection mode.
-This article mainly describes the differences between the two access modes and the switching method.
+RDS supports two access modes: standard mode and safe connection mode.
+This article describes their differences and how to switch between them.

-Standard mode: RDS uses SLB to eliminate the impact of database engine HA switching on the application layer which helps shorten the response time, but that may slightly increase the probability of transient disconnections and disable the built-in SQL injection protection.
+Standard mode: RDS uses Sever Load Balancer to eliminate the impact of database engine HA switching on the application layer.
+This shortens the response time, but may slightly increase the probability of transient disconnections.

 This mode supports only one connection address.
-When the instance has both the Intranet address and the Internet address, it is required to first release the Intranet address or the Internet address, and then switch to standard mode.
+If the instance has both an intranet address and an Internet address, release one of them before switching to the standard mode.

-Safe connection mode: This mode can prevent 90% of transient disconnections and provides SQL injection protection (attacks are prevented through semantic analysis), but the response time will be increased by 20% or more.
-This mode supports coexistence of the Intranet address and the Internet address.
+Safe connection mode: This mode prevents 90% of transient disconnections, but increases the response time by 20% or more.
+This mode supports coexistence of an intranet address and an Internet address.

 Log on to the

 Select the region where the target instance is located.

 Click the ID of the instance to visit the Basic Information page.

 Select Database Connection in the left-side navigation pane to visit the Database Connection page.